Start planning your trip

-Machiya (町屋) or town houses, is the term for closely packed houses along main streets that are both private homes and shops.
+Machiya, or a townhouse, describes closely packed houses along main streets that are both private homes and shops.

-In order to better facilitate the comings and goings in the shop, the majority of machiya have large wide front doors.
-This not only makes it easier for people to come and go, but is also quite suitable for various types of businesses and as such has become an architectural feature of these buildings.
+To better facilitate the comings and goings of customers, the majority of machiya have front doors that are wide open.
+This makes it easy for people to come and go and is suitable for businesses.
+This is one architectural feature of these traditional wooden buildings.

-As house-shops in town were already being referred to as machiya in writings from the Heian era, it is believed that buildings of this type have been commonly found in Japan for over 1200 years.
+In fact, machiya is featured in writings from the Heian Period (794-1185).
+It is believed that these architectural buildings have been in Japan for over 1,200 years.

-Machiya are found all across Japan, however there are some regional variations to their construction; the machiya found in Kyotofor example, are called kyōmachiya (京町家) and have special traits of their own.
-In Kyoto, where you are more likely to see machiya labeled with the characters for town and house (町家), they are said to be more refined in appearance than those in other areas of Japan.
+Machiya can be found all across Japan.
+However, there are some regional variations in their construction.
+For example, machiya in Kyoto is called kyomachiya and has special architectural characteristics.
+In Kyoto, you are more likely to see machiya described with the kanji characters for "town" and "house."
+These traditional wooden houses are said to appear more sophisticated than those found nationwide.

-One distinctive feature of kyōmachiya is the kōshi ("lattice work").
-The thin pieces of wood are evenly spaced in all directions and installed over the doors and windows of these buildings, creating perhaps the most readily recognized feature of kyōmachiya.
-A second feature of these buildings is the tsuboniwa (*1), a natural space that is nearly as important as the lattice work in a true kyōmachiya.
+One standout feature of kyomachiya is the latticework.
+Thin pieces of wood are evenly spaced in all directions and installed over the doors and windows.
+The second feature of these buildings is the tsuboniwa (*1), a natural space that is equally striking as the latticework.

-The tsuboniwa is also quite practical as it creates better ventilation and allows more light to reach the house itself.
-The types of gardens that each machiya has may vary as the styles were based on what was popular at the time, thus they now act as a sort of time-capsule of when the tsuboniwa was originally designed.
+The tsuboniwa is also a practical feature, creating better ventilation and allowing more light inside the household.
+The types of gardens that each machiya has may vary as the styles were based on what was popular at the time.
+These gardens also act like a time capsule of the period when they were originally designed.

 *1 Tsuboniwa: a small inner garden or courtyard typically encircled by either the building itself or a hedge.

-Experience the intermingling of Japanese architectural technology and artistic sense up close in a machiya.
-See what life must have been like centuries ago by staying or visiting a machiya, a sight that visitors to Japan should not pass up.
+Experience the intersection of Japanese architecture and artistry up close in a machiya.
+Likewise, learn what life must have been centuries ago by spending some time in these traditional wooden buildings.